Self-esteem and confidence

 If you do not think positively about yourself there are things you can do to boost your self-confidence and self esteem.

 - Notice when you are thinking badly about yourself and try to change this.

 - Stop comparing yourself to others – everyone is different.
 If you compare yourself to others you will always find things missing in yourself and your life.

 - Try some positive self-talk – think about the things you do well and remind yourself of these.
 Talk yourself up, not down.

 - Think of times you have tried something new and succeeded.

 - Think about your qualities that have helped you in your life.
-Make a list and think about how you might use these qualities in the future.

 - Accept compliments when people give them to you.

 Everyone makes mistakes and no one is perfect.
 If you lack confidence and have a low self-esteem, it may be helpful for you to get some advice from a counsellor, psychologist or your local doctor.